 Proton Pump Inhibitors (PPI)

 Second generation acid blockers do not have the same reaction.
 These drugs are called proton pump inhibitors and directly inhibit the pump that pumps acid into the stomach.
 They go by names such as Prilosec (omeprazole), Prevacid (lansoprazole), Nexium (esomeprazole), Protonix (pantoprazole), and others.

-  For example, to prevent autodigestion (digestion of oneself) parietal cells of the stomach release the inactive zymogen pepsinogen.
-Pepsinogen is then activated into pepsin in the low pH conditions of the stomach.
-Studies have shown that people taking PPIs have higher levels of pepsinogen in their blood.
-Without digestive enzymes a major part of digestion is lost which can itself promote more reflux as food remains undigested in the stomach.
+Specifically, to prevent autodigestion (digestion of oneself) parietal cells of the stomach release the inactive zymogen pepsinogen.
+Pepsinogen is then activated into pepsin in the low pH (acidic) conditions of the stomach.
+Studies have shown that people taking PPIs have higher levels of pepsinogen in their blood meaning the pepsinogen is not being activated.
+Without digestive enzymes a major part of digestion is lost which can itself promote more reflux as food remains undigested in the stomach longer.

 Risks and Side Effects of PPIs

-  PPIs are much more powerful than acid reducers whose effects the body can overcome and render ineffective even at higher doses.
+PPIs are much more powerful than acid reducers.
 Your body is not able to overcome the effects of PPIs like it can with acid reducers.
 PPIs induce a state of achlorhydria or hypochlorhydria or low acid levels.
 Achlorhydria can result in complications such as bacterial overgrowth (increased chances of C diff and pneumonia due to decreased killing of pathogens with stomach acid), intestinal metaplasia, and hip fracture.
 It can also cause abdominal discomfort, early satiety, weight loss, reflux symptoms, and abdominal bloating.
 One other effect of achlorhydria is that it makes iron much more difficult to absorb which can lead to iron-deficiency anemia.

 - Reduced acid production

 - Reduced activation of digestive enzymes that rely on an acidic stomach to be activated